jfredrickson5/alphanumeric/_services_projects/artificial-intelligence.md

 ---
 agency: Artificial Intelligence
-title: Leveraging the Power of Big Data
+title: Equitably Leveraging the Power of Big Data
 subtitle: As a nation, we have yet to grasp the full benefits or unwanted effects of artificial intelligence.
 AI is widely used, but how do we know it's working appropriately?
 permalink: /what-we-deliver/doj-crt/
 redirect_from: /project/doj-crt/